[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Why am I always harping on feminism?
 I feel like we’ve got a good thing going, we’ve ratified our Platonic contract to be intellectually honest and charitable to each other, we are going about perma-cooperating in the Prisoner’s Dilemma and reaping gains from trade.

 And then someone says “Except that of course regardless of all that I reserve the right to still use lies and insults and harassment and dark epistemology to spread feminism”.
-Sometimes they do this explicitly, like Arthur did.
+Sometimes they do this explicitly, like Andrew did.
 Other times they use a more nuanced argument like “Surely you didn’t think the same rules against lies and insults and harassment should apply to oppressed and privileged people, did you?”
 And other times they don’t say anything, but just show their true colors by reblogging an awful article with false statistics.

 (and still other times they don’t do any of this and they are wonderful people whom I am glad to know)